tildeio/oasis.js/README.md

   adapter: oasis.adapters.webworker
 ```

-The application can grant specific privileges to the sandbox, like opening windows.
+The application can grant specific privileges to the sandbox, like opening windows or submitting forms.

 ```js
 oasis.createSandbox({